SJerrod/Spirit-fingers/WorkLog.md

 * (2:00pm)  No Progress
 * (2:30pm)  Today has been an uphill battle and Im on a skateboard :-/
 * (3:00pm)  FINALLY GOT SPRINT WORKING, I was dancing around what I needed all day
+* (3:30pm)  Add punch functionality so it only damages objects if youre using the punch function